 You can, of course, break your journey at any of the little villages en route.
 But be aware that some of the villages are a good four miles from the train station of the same name.
 You can also collect a minibus at many of the stations which will take you to any number of trail heads.
 We travelled back with a party of walkers, their cheeks ruddy from the journey, and bare legs slick with rain.

-That’s because there wasn’t really a lot to say on the day we visited.
-We had time for lunch, a visit to the visitor centre, which had plenty of information, and a stock up on supplies for the return trip.
+We had time for lunch, a trip to see Carlisle cathedral, a visit to the visitor centre, which had plenty of information, and a stock up on supplies for the return trip.
 Just as well, as the lovely trolley lady had finished her rounds for the day.

 Highlights and recommendations